Stories Under the Stars

 Glow-in-the-Dark Artwork

-Come and see Parramatta’s First Glow in the Dark Laneway (78 Phillip Street) and its adjoining stairwell leading to the Parramatta River Foreshore.
+Come and see Parramatta’s First Glow in the Dark Laneway (78 Phillip Street) and its adjoining stairwell leading to the Parramatta River Foreshore, proudly funded by NSW Government through the Places to Love program.

 Activities, Workshops & Giveaways